olets/git-prompt-kit-docs/docs/demo.md

 <!-- DUPE demo.md, options.md -->

+Read about Hometown Prompt's options on the [Options page](./options.md).
+Read about Git Prompt Kit's options in the [Git Prompt Kit's options documentation](https://git-prompt-kit.olets.dev/options.html).

+Play with [configuration](#configuration) and [context](#context) to see how they affect the prompt.

 Hometown Prompt is made almost entirely of [Git Prompt Kit](https://git-prompt-kit.olets.dev) components.
 So almost all of configuration —color customization, symbol customization, dimming vs hiding inactive elements, the number of path segments shows, etc— is done by configuring through Git Prompt Kit.
 (Git Prompt Kit is bundled with Hometown Prompt, so no additional download is necessary.)

 <div style="